oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/01-initialize-environment/initialize-environment.md

 9. As explained in the introduction, you can run some of the labs in parallel.
 When doing so, it might be useful to use multiple *desktops*.
 Then, you can run each lab on its own desktop.
 To switch between desktops click *Activities* and select the desktop in the right side.

+    * When opening a new terminal on the second desktop, you must right-click on the icon and select *New window*

 ![Switch between desktops to run each lab on a separate desktop](images/initialize-environment-new-desktop.jpeg)

 10. Throughout the labs you will open HTML documents in Firefox browser.
 If the text in the documents is too small, you can zoom in.